sventonsvn/sventon/README.md

 Please see the [wiki](https://github.com/sventonsvn/sventon/wiki) for further details.

-The sventon dev blog whent to sleep [here](http://sventonblog.blogspot.se/).
+The sventon dev blog went to sleep [here](http://sventonblog.blogspot.se/).